-Note: Please remember to turn off any UDP flooding protection and any SIP features of the DMZ firewall.
+NOTE: Remember to turn off any UDP flooding protection and any SIP features of the DMZ firewall.

-Note: As of MBG 10.0
+NOTE: As of MBG 10.0

 - SIP Trunking is supported in both UDP and TCP in FIXED MODE and in SRV MODE. - SRTP is supported over SIP Trunks.